 What is Platelet-Rich Plasma Therapy for Hair Restoration?

 PRP therapy is an effective and scientifically proven method to conquer hair loss.
-The serum used in the procedure is made using a small quantity of your blood.
-It is prepared for platelet-rich plasma injections, which contain several growth factors essential for healing.
+The procedure involves a blood draw from the patient to obtain a blood sample.
+This blood sample is then processed to prepare platelet-rich plasma injections, which contain several growth factors essential for healing.

 These platelets consist of proteins, cytokines, and other growth factors, all of which assist in repairing damage and recovering from wounds.
 The growth factors in your blood cells stimulate hair growth naturally to prevent hair loss.
 PRP therapy can promote the proliferation of dermal papilla cells, which play a crucial role in the hair growth cycle.